How to deal with Tier 2 Migrants working at third party premises

 It is the responsibility of employers with sponsor licences to familiarise themselves with changes to the immigration rules relating to sponsoring overseas skilled workers.
-On the 6th of April 2017, the employee sponsorship licence rules was updated, touching on employers who allow their Tier 2 migrant to go out to work at a third party site.
+On the 6th of April 2017, the employee sponsorship licence rules were updated, touching on employers who allow their Tier 2 migrant to go out to work at a third-party site.

 The key points of the changes include: -

-If you are a sponsoring employer whose Tier 2 employee work at a third party premises, the following steps may be necessary: -
+If you are a sponsoring employer whose Tier 2 employee work at third-party premises, the following steps may be necessary: -

 If you are looking to move your sponsored migrant to a site, it is important that this move is reported to and approved by the Home Office.
 You will need to add this new location as an additional site on the Tier 2 Sponsor Licence.